How Weight Loss Pills Have Changed — and What That Means for Safety

 How it works: This combination pill suppresses appetite and makes people feel full sooner.

-Interactions and risks: It shouldn’t be used by people with glaucoma or hyperthyroidism, by women who are pregnant or breastfeeding, or by some individuals with a history of heart attack, stroke, heart rhythm disorders, kidney disease, or mood problems.
+Interactions and risks: People with closed angle glaucoma or hyperthyroidism, those who are pregnant or breastfeeding, and some individuals with a history of heart attack, stroke, heart rhythm disorders, kidney disease, or mood problems shouldn’t use it.

 Orlistat (Xenical, Alli)

-How it works: It works in the gut to limit the amount of fat absorbed from foods you eat.
+How it works: Orlistat works in the gut to limit the amount of fat you absorb from food.

 Common side effects: Diarrhea, gas, stomach pain, and oily stool leakage.